centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Then you will get the output files: **DEG_edgeR.csv**, **cpm.csv** , **bcvplot.pdf**, **VolcanoPlot.png** and **mdsplot.pdf**.
 Check the output files and explore what they stand for.

-**Task**: Check the output files.
+**Task**: After running edgeR code, please check the output files.
 How many DE genes we have? what is the cut-off of FDR P-value?
 What are the CPM values?
 How to explore the relationships among samples, and the top significant DE genes?

 ### 6. Function annotation and pathway analysis ###